romac/node-flick/README.md

 }
 ```

-Tell Flick to run that action everytime we receive a notification for a specific repository.
+Tell node-flick to run that action everytime we receive a notification for a specific repository.

 ```js
 handler.use( 'romac/romac.github.com', gitPull( '/var/www/romac.me', { rebase: true } ) );